Simon Crowcroft

 Alan Simon Crowcroft is a Jersey politician, Connétable of St Helier, and former teacher.
 He has been an elected member of the States of Jersey since 1996.

 Background

 Crowcroft is the son of zoologists Peter Crowcroft and Gillian Godfrey.
-He was educated at Canford School and Emmanuel College, Cambridge University, and received a Diploma in Education from Westminster College, Oxford.
+He was educated at Canford School and Emmanuel College, Cambridge, and received a Diploma in Education from Westminster College, Oxford.
 After a career in teaching English in Oxford and Jersey, he founded the Jersey School of English in 1991.
 He is married with five children.
 He founded the Jersey Pedestrians Association following an accident suffered by his son in St Helier in 1994.

 Political career

 Crowcroft was first elected to the States of Jersey as a Deputy of St Helier in 1996 as a representative of St Helier District No. 2 constituency.
 In December 2001, he successfully stood for election as Connétable of St Helier, defeating incumbent Bob Le Brocq.
 He was re-elected unopposed in December 2004.
 In January 2008, he defeated Jersey Democratic Alliance candidate, Alvin Aaron.
 He was again re-elected unopposed in 2011.

 Crowcroft supported the creation of the Millennium Town Park in St Helier, which was opened in 2011.

 In 2012 Crowcroft completed the signing of a twinning agreement with the Mayor of Funchal, Dr Miguel Albuquerque.
 St Helier and Madeira have close ties due to a significant number of Madeirans living in Jersey.